ljcoogan/bing-wallpaper/README.md

 To run this script on startup, place 'bing.sh' and 'bing.desktop' in the folder '~/.config/autostart'.
 If it doesn't exist, you can create it.

-This code has been tested and works on Ubuntu 24.04 with GNOME 46.
+This code has been tested and works on Ubuntu 24.04 with GNOME 46, and Fedora 41 with GNOME 47.